cad324/Trend-Global/documents/design-journey.md

 [Note any content (e.g., text, image) that you need to make/get from the client here.]

 Applicable content for our website includes the pictures of the jewelry (necklaces, bracelets, rings, earrings) that will be put on display.
+These images are located in the content folder.

 #### Content Organization, Information Architecture, and Navigation (David)